moukhtar22/doWM/README.md

 -------------

 > [!WARNING]
-> make sure to make the autostart.sh executable and to use a config, otherwise you could be left in the black with no way to escape!
+> make sure to make the autostart.sh executable and to use a config, otherwise none of your startup commands will run

 ```
 mkdir ~/.config/doWM